quixio/quix-docs/docs/connect/kafka-to-circleci.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with CircleCI using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## CircleCI

-CircleCI is a cutting-edge continuous integration and delivery platform that revolutionizes the way developers test and deploy their code.
-With its seamless automation capabilities, CircleCI allows developers to efficiently build and test their software applications in a fast and reliable manner.
-By integrating with popular version control systems like GitHub and Bitbucket, CircleCI streamlines the development process and ensures that code changes are tested and deployed quickly and efficiently.
-Its intuitive interface and robust features make CircleCI a must-have tool for any development team looking to streamline their workflow and deliver high-quality software products.
+CircleCI is a continuous integration and delivery platform that allows developers to automate the building, testing, and deployment process of their code.
+By connecting to a code repository, CircleCI can automatically run builds and tests whenever changes are made, ensuring that code changes meet the required quality standards before being deployed.
+This helps streamline the development process and allows teams to deliver updates more quickly and reliably.
+CircleCI supports a wide range of programming languages, making it a versatile tool for developers working on various projects.

 ## Integrations